Rachael Sahmie NampeyoDimensions:

 This is a simple, elegant and peaceful jar.

 The five lobes on the jar are formed by pushing out the walls of the wet clay vessel.
 The smooth exterior feels sensuous in the hands.
 The widest diameter of the jar is 5 times the size of the small 1.3125” base, thus the vessel seems to float upward.
 The jar mouth is not quite twice as wide as its base.
 The surface is very evenly blushed from the traditional dung firing.
-Remember, this is a coil-built vessel, so perfectly symmetrical that it can balance on its tiny base, a technical as well as as aesthetic triumph.
+Remember, this is a coil-built vessel, so its perfect symmetry enabling it to balance on its tiny base is a technical as well as as aesthetic triumph.

 The design on jar 2016-05 has two elements, a butterfly and a large red dot encircled by small black dots.
 Each element is repeated three times alternately.